Types of Toilet Flush Systems – The Best Options in 2024

 What are the different types of toilet flushing systems?

 If we sort out the systems described above, there are two types – gravity-assisted and pressure-assisted.
-The former ones are more common, the latter are a more sophisticated recent invention.
+The former is more common, the latter is a more sophisticated recent invention.
 There is no need to jump to the newer pressure-assisted toilet, though, if your current one is EPA- or WaterSense-compliant and does the job well.

 What is the best toilet flush system?

 It depends on your priorities.
 As different types of toilet flush valves have their pros and cons, you better imagine the way your toilet will be used before actually buying and installing it.